How to Unclog a Cart When Your Vape Stops Hitting

 Recognizing Success

 Clean your tool between attempts with isopropyl alcohol.
-Residue from one attempt can worsen the next clog if transferred back into the mouthpiece.
+If residue from one attempt is transferred back into the mouthpiece, it can worsen the next clog.

 When Your Cart Pulls But Barely Produces Vapor

-Restored airflow without vapor production frustrates users expecting immediate results.
+Users who expect immediate results are frustrated by restored airflow without vapor production.
 This specific situation indicates chamber flooding rather than a true clog.

 Understanding Chamber Flooding